Rithesh077/Java-record-manager/README.md

     ```
 5. Follow the on-screen instructions to interact with the record manager.

-## Known Limitations:
+## Known Limitations

-- `SimpleRecord` forbids commas in details (to keep CSV parsing simple).
+- `SimpleRecord` forbids commas in details to simplify CSV parsing.
-- `AnalyzedTextRecord` allows commas, which may cause CSV parsing issues.
+- `AnalyzedTextRecord` allows commas, which can potentially break CSV parsing in certain edge cases.
-- No check for duplicate IDs when adding new records.
 - Passwords are stored as plain text in the CSV file.
+- CSV parsing assumes exactly 4 fields per line; malformed lines are skipped.
+- No hashing or encryption is applied to passwords.
+- Input validation for `AnalyzedTextRecord` is minimal; any text is accepted.

 ## Future Enhancements